fondationmerieux/labbook_python/labbook_BE/script/doc/api.md

 - LABBOOK_STATUS_DIR=/storage/io
 - LABBOOK_LOG_DIR=/storage/log

+It can be useful during development to fake `backup.sh` commands.
+Place command names into these variables to fake execution with status OK or ERROR:

+- LABBOOK_TEST_OK=command[,...]
+- LABBOOK_TEST_KO=command[,...]

-Input : parameters except
+`labbook.sh` input is taken from parameters except for:

 - GPG private key passphrase in LABBOOK_KEY_PWD
-- DB key passphrase in LABBOOK_DB_PWD
+- DB user password in LABBOOK_DB_PWD

-Output : depends on status
+Output: depends on status

 - if status = 0 output is empty or consists of one or more lines of semicolon (;) separated fields
 - if status > 0 output is an error message

-backup.sh writes a logfile into LABBOOK_LOG_DIR/backup.out
+backup.sh writes a logfile into LABBOOK_LOG_DIR/backup.out (or to stderr if LABBOOK_LOG_DIR is not defined)

-Add a mode without container for dev/test ?
+Scripts are in DIR_SCRIPTS=/usr/local/bin (not shared with Labbook_BE)

 ## Check GPG key exist